saintmac/angular-cache-buster/README.md

 # use

 That's it!
-All your resource calls will have a cache buster added, except for urls containing 'views'
+All your resource calls will have a cache buster added, except for urls containing 'views

+# test
+`karma start` to launch the tests